LEDazzio01/ai-performance-engineering/docs/appendix.md

 A pragmatic, documented loop—quick wins before deep work—turns engineering time into measurable ROI.
 Start by targeting the biggest runtime and cost drivers, and always profile before and after to verify impact.
 Combine auto-tuning, framework upgrades, cloud pricing levers, and utilization dashboards for high-ROI wins, documenting results and favoring simple, maintainable fixes.
 Tune throughput-sensitive hyperparameters when accuracy allows.
 Here are some tips on the performance tuning and cost optimization mindset:

+## Global GPU Optimization Principles

+- **Centralize workload knobs** so baseline and optimized runs use the same tensor shapes, precision, and batch math; smoke vs. full passes become a config flip instead of a code edit.
+- **Align workloads before timing** by clamping RNG seeds, preprocessing, and data staging; measured deltas should come from the optimization, not a lucky batch.
+- **Measure the steady state**: compile extensions up front, run warmups, and place CUDA events on the execution stream so first-iteration noise never pollutes reported numbers.
+- **Track throughput and latency together**—tokens/s or GB/s next to milliseconds—to expose regressions even when one metric improves.
+- **Amortize expensive prep** by caching autotuned tile sizes, compiled graphs, NCCL communicators, and memory pools; retune only when shapes cross a new regime.
+- **Exploit structured sparsity** where accuracy allows: 2:4 pruning unlocks sparse Tensor Core paths on Ampere+/Blackwell for free FLOPs.
+- **Validate aggressively** with FP32/CPU references, checksums, or tolerance asserts so fast paths never trade correctness for speed.
+- **Stage and overlap**: chunk activations, use double buffering, and overlap transfers with compute via CUDA streams or CUDA Graph replay to keep SMs and NVLink saturated.
+- **Model realistic baselines**: show genuine inefficiencies (host staging, undersized grids, redundant syncs) instead of sleep loops so improvements stay believable.
+- **Log the environment every run** (GPU, driver, CUDA toolkit, compiler flags, git SHA, benchmark command) and archive raw artifacts so anyone can replay the exact conditions.
+- **Budget for iteration**: optimizations are investments—start with low-hanging fruit such as AMP or data loader fixes, then escalate to custom kernels only when the ROI pencils out.

+### Close the loop with automated autotuners

+Feed profiler metrics into reinforcement-learning or Bayesian autotuners that can sweep tile sizes, streams, and compiler flags during scheduled “tuning windows.”
+Cache the best configs per `(device, shape)` pair and set up alerts if a new driver or workload forces a retune.
+This keeps kernels near their hardware limits even as models and GPUs evolve.
 ## Optimize the expensive first

 Use the 80/20 rule.
 Find the top contributors to runtime and focus on those.
 If 90% of the time is in a couple of kernels or a communication phase, it’s better to optimize those deeply than to microoptimize something taking 1% of the time.
 Each chapter’s techniques should be applied where they matter most.
 For example, if your training is 40% data loading, 50% GPU compute, and 10% communication, then first fix data loading, as you can maybe halve the overhead.
 Then look at GPU kernel optimization.